YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 ``$ mojito create mojit [<archetype-name>] <mojit-name>``

-Great, you know how to create application and mojit code, but you’re probably still wondering what is an archetype, so let’s answer that question before moving on.
+Great, you know how to create application and mojit code, but you're probably still wondering what is an archetype, so let’s answer that question before moving on.

 .. _01_lesson-archetypes: